goyalankit/reverse-geo-coding/README.md

 reverse-geo-coding: using PlaceFinder API of Yahoo!
 ===================================================

-This is a simple ruby script to translate a location into a human-readable address.
+This is a simple ruby script to translate location into a human-readable address.
 There are two branches associated with this project.

 * master
 * web-interface